TingleiWu/PaLI-A-Jointly-Scaled-Multilingual-Language-Image-Model-Paper-Presentation/README.md

 - What are the potential applications of PaLI in industry or real-world scenarios that you can think of?
 - What ethical considerations should be taken into account when building and deploying multilingual language-image models like PaLI, particularly with regards to issues of bias, representation, and cultural sensitivity?

-# Papaer Overview Video Recording
+# Paper Overview Video Recording

 - [Link to video](https://github.com/TingleiWu/PaLI-A-Jointly-Scaled-Multilingual-Language-Image-Model-Paper-Presentation/tree/main/video_recording)